 412-788-6505, ext.
 253

-Christopher M. The (pronounced ‘tay’) equips ATS member schools to improve and enhance their educational missions by
+Schools (ATS).
+He equips ATS member schools to improve and enhance their educational missions by gathering, analyzing, and

-Endowment Inc. He came to ATS in 2017, having served multivocational roles in student services (Fuller Theological Seminary, Azusa
+disseminating insights from student data.
+The came to ATS in 2017, having served multivocational roles in student services (Fuller

 A former English Ministry pastor at two Asian American churches in Southern California, The was raised in a Chinese-Indonesian